podaac/bignbit/README.md

 1) build a Terraform module zip file and store it as an asset in the Nexus repository.
 2) create a Docker image for the reconciliation task in the Nexus repo

-It currently pushes to NEXUS and the pipeline needs values for NEXUS_USERNAME and NEXUS_PASSWORD
 ```
 ---------------------------------------------
 Creating the Terraform module zip file has two stages: